Last Updated on 24.08.2023 by hrushetskyy

 There are damages that may make the tire inoperable:

-• Cuts, punctures, or bulges on the tire’s surface.
+- Cuts, punctures, or bulges on the tire’s surface.

 This damage usually appears after impacts and can cause both external and internal issues.
 They appear due to bad roads, aggressive driving, impacts, etc. Cuts usually present external damage, and even a small cut can result in a serious issue.
 Impact breaks/bulges indicate internal damages, which can cause tire failure.
-Punctures appear due to sharp objects penetrating the rubber, causing air pressure loss.
+Punctures appear due to sharp objects penetrating the rubber, causing air pressure loss. -

 Flat tire damage.

 A tire can deflate slowly or rapidly, depending on the type of damage that caused it.
 Regular air pressure checks are necessary to make sure there’s no considerable air loss and no need to buy new tires for car yet.
-When a tire deflates fully, the wheel lowers down and rides on the tread, causing irreparable damage to the sidewall.
+When a tire deflates fully, the wheel lowers down and rides on the tread, causing irreparable damage to the sidewall. - Cracks from dryness.

 Cracks appear from age, as the rubber deteriorates and loses its flexibility.
 The material dries and hardens, becoming dangerous to drive on.
-Sooner or later, such cracks become wider and can cause tread separation and other issues, which will make you need to buy new tires for car.
+Sooner or later, such cracks become wider and can cause tread separation and other issues, which will make you need to buy new tires for car. - Uneven wear.

-There are different types of uneven wear:
+There are different types of uneven wear:- One-shoulder.

-This is usually a sign of wheel misalignment, as it’s tilted to one side, putting more pressure on one of the shoulders.
+This is usually a sign of wheel misalignment, as it’s tilted to one side, putting more pressure on one of the shoulders. - Two-shoulder.

 This type of wear usually means the tire is underinflated.
-The outer parts of the tread contact the road too much and scrub off prematurely.
+The outer parts of the tread contact the road too much and scrub off prematurely. - Center.

 Excessive wear in the center of the tread is a consequence of over-inflation.
-The center part contacts the surface too much, while outer parts don’t get hardly any pressure from the road.
+The center part contacts the surface too much, while outer parts don’t get hardly any pressure from the road. -

 Feathering.

 Feathering is a type of wear where the ribs of the tread get sharp on one edge and round on another.
 It’s easy to spot by running your hand all the way through the tread.
-The most common reason for feathering is a wrong toe-in setting.
+The most common reason for feathering is a wrong toe-in setting. - Cupping.

 This appears on one side of the tread, usually because of bent suspension parts.
-Any of the parts can cause the problem, so it’s recommended to check the whole system.
+Any of the parts can cause the problem, so it’s recommended to check the whole system. - Second-rib.

 This type of wear usually appears on radial tires, and many manufacturers consider minor wear in those places normal.
 However, if the tire isn’t properly inflated, second-rib wear can become an issue.